-Adjusting trim angle (power tilt models)
+Adjusting trim angle (Power trim and tilt)

 - Be sure all people are clear of the outboard motor when adjusting the trim angle.
 Body parts can be crushed between the motor and the clamp bracket when the motor is trimmed or tilted. - Use caution when trying a trim position for the first time.
 Increase speed gradually and watch for any signs of instability or control problems.
 Improper trim angle can cause loss of control.